• Duration18 Days / 17 Nights

 A very delightful walk with full valley views of the golden larches in season.
 Retrace your steps down-valley to Khangpachen in 3-4 hrs taking care on the icy bits.
 Lunch is available, then on to Gunsa in another 3-4 hours, taking care on the two big slips which are now in the sun.
 The smell and sights of the forest are enchanting after the barren uplands.
 It is a 1600m descent today so watch your knees.
 You recommend taking trekking poles.

-After breakfast take flight to Kathmandu.
-Rest and relax in afternoon in Kathmandu.
-Wilderness Excursion sends a private car or private van as per group size to pick from domestic airport and transfer to hotel.
+After breakfast, drive to Bhadrapur and take a flight to Kathmandu.
+Rest and relax in the afternoon in Kathmandu.
+Wilderness Excursion sends a private car or private van as per group size to pick up from the domestic airport and transfer to the hotel.

 Customized Trip